World stocks head higher on hopes of thawing trade tensions

-LONDON (Reuters) - Prospects of a thaw in U.S.-China trade tensions supported global stocks on Monday, as U.S. President Donald Trump pledged to help ZTE Corp “get back into business, fast” after a U.S. ban crippled the Chinese technology company, while oil prices retreated from highs.
+LONDON (Reuters) - Prospects of a thaw in U.S.-China trade tensions supported global stocks on Monday, as U.S. President Donald Trump pledged to help ZTE Corp “get back into business, fast” after a U.S. ban crippled the Chinese technology company, while oil prices recovered some lost ground.

 Trump’s comments on Sunday came ahead of a second round of trade talks between U.S. and Chinese officials this week to resolve an escalating trade dispute.
 China had said last week its stance in the negotiations would not change.

-The MSCI world equity index, which tracks shares in 47 countries, was up 0.1 percent, holding at its highest level in seven weeks and in positive territory for the year.
-European stocks were broadly flat as energy stocks and financials weighed.
+The MSCI world equity index .MIWD00000PUS, which tracks shares in 47 countries, was up 0.1 percent, holding at its highest level in seven weeks and in positive territory for the year.

+European stocks dipped 0.3 percent as financials weighed, while EMini futures for the S&P 500 ESc1 rose 0.2 percent.

-“There have been some very serious issues raised in terms of the trade relationship between the U.S. and China, and then they’ve had this quite sudden about-turn on this particular company, and it simply raises questions as to what the underlying policy is,” Alastair George, chief strategist at Edison Investment Research, said.
+“There have been some very serious issues raised in terms of the trade relationship between the U.S. and China, and then they’ve had this quite sudden about-turn on this particular company, and it simply raises questions as to what the underlying policy is,” said Alastair George, chief strategist at Edison Investment Research.

 The United States has said it will lift sanctions on Pyongyang if North Korea agrees to completely dismantle its nuclear weapons program.

 Stocks in Asia were also upbeat.
-MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.5 percent, while Japan’s Nikkei also tacked on 0.5 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.5 percent, while Japan's Nikkei .N225 also tacked on 0.5 percent.

-Chinese shares came off the day’s highs but were still higher after Trump’s comments on ZTE Corp,, which JPMorgan analysts said was “a significant positive.”
+Chinese shares came off the day’s highs but still ended in positive territory after Trump’s comments on ZTE Corp (000063.SZ), (0763.HK), which JPMorgan analysts said was “a significant positive”.

-Shanghai’s SSE Composite index rose 0.3 percent while the blue-chip rallied 0.9 percent.
-Hong Kong’s Hang Seng index climbed 1.4 percent.
+Shanghai's SSE Composite index .SSEC rose 0.3 percent while the blue-chip .CSI300 rallied 0.9 percent.
+Hong Kong's Hang Seng index .HSE climbed 1.4 percent.

-Elsewhere in Asia, the Malaysian ringgit recovered losses after sliding 1 percent to a four-month trough against the dollar in the first onshore trade since a shock election upset last week.
-Malaysian stocks sank as much as 2.7 percent at one point but were last up 1.5 percent.
+Elsewhere in Asia, the Malaysian ringgit MYR= recovered losses after sliding 1 percent to a four-month trough against the dollar in the first onshore trade since a shock election upset last week.
+Malaysian stocks sank as much as 2.7 percent at one point but ended 0.2 percent higher.

-Veteran Mahathir Mohamad came out of political retirement to lead the opposition Pakatan Harapan (Alliance of Hope) to a stunning victory defeating prime minister Najib Razak, a former protege he had accused of corruption.
+Veteran Mahathir Mohamad, 92, came out of political retirement to lead the opposition Pakatan Harapan (Alliance of Hope) to a stunning victory, defeating prime minister Najib Razak, a former protege whom he had accused of corruption.

 Some investors were concerned that populist promises such as repealing an unpopular goods and services tax and restoring a petrol subsidy could undermine the country’s finances.